OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/beam-sizing.rst

             return J

-Room Length and Width Discipline
+Room Length and Width Component
 -----------------------------------
 George wants the length of the room to be at least the width of the room, given by the following equation.